Harassment and sexual harassment

 The absolutely most important thing is that you know you are always entitled to help, advice and support if you feel harassed.
 For example, you can turn to the Student Health Centre, your student health and safety representative, student ombudsman, or your student union.
 You can find more information about these activities on our webpage about rights and obligations.

-If you have been subjected to offensive behaviour
+If you feel subjected to other offensive conduct

 You may experience a behaviour as offensive even if it is not linked to one of the grounds on which discrimination occurs listed in the legislation, or it is not of a sexual nature.
-Raise the issue with your head of department, who is the line manager responsible for the work and study environment.
+In their role as responsible for the study and work environment, you can raise the issue with the person responsible for the programme, or with a member of teaching staff.
+Raise the issue with your head of department, who is the line manager responsible for the students' work environment.
 You can also turn to your student health and safety representative for advice and support.

 Other forms of discrimination

 Harassment and sexual harassment are two types of discrimination under the Discrimination Act.
 There are four additional forms of discrimination pertaining to an individual feeling disadvantaged in relation to others in a comparable situation.

 The offensive conduct is to be connected to one of the seven grounds of discrimination.
 Lund University does not investigate these forms of discrimination itself, but it is a good idea to inform the person responsible for the programme of your experience so that it can be addressed by the University’s systematic anti-discrimination work (SFAD).

 Read more about Lund University’s preventive work on the webpage below.